mmisw/mmiorr/org.mmisw.watchdog/README.txt

 - Only CF conversion is included.
 Other conversions to be included as we work on them.
 - Generate skos:hiddenLabel properties for CF aliases

-- Code for registration at ORR already included but not functional yet.
+- Code for registration at ORR is already included but not functional yet.

-=== Implementation ===

-A generic interface ICf2Skos is used to allow different implementations of the CF conversion.
-Currently, there are two implementations: Cf2SkosJena (based on the Jena framework [2]) and Cf2SkosSkosApi (a new implementation based on the SKOS API [3]).
-Unfortunately, the latter, skosapi, is causing problems at the ORR (which is based on Jena: seems like it exposes limitations of Jena to read ontologies created with SKOS API (ie, OWLAPI).

 == Refs ==

 [1] http://cf-pcmdi.llnl.gov
 [2] http://jena.sourceforge.net/
 [3] http://skosapi.sourceforge.net/